Skip to main content

 How much does HVAC advertising cost in Jacksonville?

-Most Jacksonville HVAC contractors run $250–$350 customer acquisition cost (CAC) on a healthy account.
-Cost per lead (CPL) sits around $153 average across all channels, and Florida Google Local Services Ads charge $45–$300 per lead depending on metro density.
+Most Jacksonville HVAC contractors run $250-$350 customer acquisition cost (CAC) on a healthy account.
+Cost per lead (CPL) sits around $153 average across all channels, and Florida Google Local Services Ads charge $45-$300 per lead depending on metro density.
 Billboard flights start around $1,500 for 4 weeks at $4.50 CPM.
-WilDi Maps' Cost Per Verified Delivery (CPVD) starts at $0.20 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
-The variance across the other channels is mostly waste — impressions delivered to passengers, non-homeowners, out-of-market drivers, and bots.
+WilDi Maps' Cost Per Verified Delivery (CPVD) starts at from $0.25 per GPS-verified delivery on background rotation, with tunnels and zones priced higher for hyper-local precision.
+The variance across the other channels is mostly waste: impressions delivered to passengers, non-homeowners, out-of-market drivers, and bots.

 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay $0.20 each time your message is delivered to a real phone moving through a real street segment you've leased.
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
+You pay from $0.25 each time your message is delivered to a real phone moving through a real street segment that's yours.
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
 No bots, no off-screen impressions, no auction, no Middleman Tax.
-CPVD replaces the impression-based pricing (CPM) that traditionally hides 30–50% of an HVAC contractor's ad budget in intermediary fees.
+CPVD replaces the impression-based pricing (CPM) that traditionally hides 30-50% of an HVAC contractor's ad budget in intermediary fees.

 Are billboards worth it for Jacksonville HVAC companies?